amitjoy/Spider-Chart-SWT/README.md

 ### Sample Usage Snippet

-Check out the Sample Application in the project for detailed information.
+Check out the sample application in the project for detailed information.

 ``` java
 @SpiderChartPlot(name = "iPhone 6", areaColor = DARKORCHID)